Kathleen Kennedy (producer)

+As Lucasfilm's president, Kennedy has overseen the development, production, and release of projects such as the Star Wars sequel trilogy (2015–2019), the Star Wars standalone films Rogue One (2016) and Solo (2018) as well as the fifth Indiana Jones film, The Dial of Destiny (2023).
+She has also produced various Star Wars series including six live-action series for Disney+, The Mandalorian (2019–present), The Book of Boba Fett (2021), Obi-Wan Kenobi (2022), Andor (2022–2025), Ahsoka (2023–present), and The Acolyte (2024).

+Kennedy has produced films which have earned over $11 billion worldwide, including five of the fifty highest-grossing movies in film history.
+As a producer, she has received eight Best Picture Academy Award nominations.

-Early life
+Early life and education

-Kennedy was born in Berkeley, California, to Dione Marie "Dede" (née Dousseau), a one-time theater actress, and Donald R. Kennedy, a judge and attorney.
+Kathleen Kennedy was born on June 5, 1953, in Berkeley, California, to Donald R. Kennedy, a judge and attorney, and his wife Dione Marie "Dede" (née Dousseau), a one-time theater actress.
 She has two sisters.
 Her twin sister, Connie, formerly a location manager in British Columbia, Canada, is now the executive producer of the Virtual Production company Profile Studios.
-Her other sister is Dana Middleton-Silberstein, a television host and anchor, and press secretary/communications director for former Governor Gary Locke (D-WA).
+Her other sister is Dana Middleton-Silberstein, a television host and anchor, and press secretary/communications director for former governor Gary Locke (D-WA).

 Kennedy graduated from Shasta High School in Redding, California, in 1971.
 She continued her education at San Diego State University where she majored in telecommunications and film.
 In her final year, Kennedy gained employment at a local San Diego TV station, KCST (now KNSD), taking on various roles including camera operator, video editor, floor director and finally as KCST news production coordinator.

+Career

+1978–2011

-After her employment with KCST, she produced a local talk show entitled You're On for the station for four years before moving to Los Angeles.
+After her employment with KCST, she produced a local talk show entitled You're On for the station for four years, before moving to Los Angeles.
 In Los Angeles, Kennedy secured her first film production job working as an assistant to John Milius, who at the time was executive producer of Spielberg's 1941 (1979).